VikramsDataScience/medibank_case_study/README.md

 $$y_t = T_t + S_t + R_t$$
 <!-- Centered equation -->
 - Anything that is $<3\sigma$ in the residuals can be regarded as noise in the data for which the model cannot account and is stored in the $R_t$ component.
 The decision for using $3\sigma$ came from some quick research conducted, and was validated by a lesson found published by <a href='https://online.stat.psu.edu/stat501/lesson/11/11.3#:~:text=The%20good%20thing%20about%20internally,is%20generally%20deemed%20an%20outlier.'>Penn State University</a>.

+## Part 3: Differences between the hospitals based on the given data

+## Part 4: Forecast model for Triage category 1 at Royal Perth Hospital